 Another great benefit to this privacy blackout film is that it blocks UV rays, so it will help reflect heat from the outside.
 Blocking the sun’s rays like this could cut down on energy bills.
 It will also help home furnishing from fading from exposure to sunlight.

 Something like blackout shades would work well as well, although will not be as cost-effective as the blackout film covered in this article.
 By going with one of these suggested window treatments, you can easily open the blinds or curtains to let light in when you desire more natural sunlight.
 The blackout film is more of a permanent solution.

 If you’re looking for something that is more light filtering, rather than 100% light blocking, check out other options of window films like these.

-Another option is to apply a blackout lining to a roman shade, similar to the process found here.
 Although this DIY method won’t create a total blackout room like the film will, it could be a great option for those looking to DIY blackout curtains or shades.

 If you like the look of white curtains from the inside, there is also an effective solution that has a blackout liner on white blackout curtains.
 So, it is white from the inside and a darker color from the outside.
 We did this in our son’s room and it has worked really well.

 How to Blackout a Windows Cheaply